The Cut-and-Play Algorithm: Computing Nash Equilibria via Outer Approximations: Acknowledgement

 \section{Acknowledgement}

 We thank Federico Bobbio, Didier Chételat, Aleksandr Kazachkov, Rosario Scatamacchia, and Mathieu Tanneau for the insightful discussions concerning this work.
 Gabriele Dragotto, Andrea Lodi, and Sriram Sankaranarayanan are thankful for the support of the Canada Excellence Research Chair in “Data Science for Real-time Decision-making” at Polytechnique Montreal.
+Finally, we are deeply thankful to the two anonymous referees for their constructive comments and suggestions.